Term Vs. Whole Life Insurance Guide: What's the Difference?

 Financial advisors usually recommend term life insurance to their clients because it is the most affordable form of life insurance coverage available.
-It offers guaranteed level premiums for a set period of years, also known a “term.”
-Term policies are usually sold in 5-year increments for 10 to 30 years.
+It offers guaranteed level premiums for a set period of years, also known as a “term.”
+Term policies are usually sold in five-year increments for 10 to 30 years.

 Term life insurance is typically purchased to protect specific life events like paying off the mortgage or leaving your loved ones with a source of replacement income if you are no longer around to provide for them.
 It is not designed to provide lifetime protection.